Abdulhadhi1/DAY01/README.md

 It is a binary protocol i.e. only binary commands in the form of 0s and 1s are transmitted over the wire.
 The binary framing layer divides the message into frames that are segregated based on their type – Data or Header.
 This feature greatly increases efficiency in terms of security, compression and multiplexing.

+Objects And Its Internal Representation In JavaScript

+Objects, in JavaScript, is it’s most important data-type and forms the building blocks for modern JavaScript.
+These objects are quite different from JavaScript’s primitive data-types(Number, String, Boolean, null, undefined and symbol) in the sense that while these primitive data-types all store a single value each (depending on their types).

+Objects are more complex and each object may contain any combination of these primitive data-types as well as reference data-types.
+An object, is a reference data type.
+Variables that are assigned a reference value are given a reference or a pointer to that value.
+That reference or pointer points to the location in memory where the object is stored.
+The variables don’t actually store the value.

+Loosely speaking, objects in JavaScript may be defined as an unordered collection of related data, of primitive or reference types, in the form of “key: value” pairs.
+These keys can be variables or functions and are called properties and methods, respectively, in the context of an object.

+For Eg. If your object is a student, it will have properties like name, age, address, id, etc and methods like updateAddress, updateNam, etc.